 targeted at public information officers, non-formal educators, and land use plans with the objectives of creating a broader network of people delivering and exchanging information on sea-level rise; increasing participants' knowledge of sea-level rise science; and refining participants' skills for communicating about sea-level rise.

 Forty-seven people attended the two workshops, including N.C.
 Aquarium staff, local land use planners, and federal agency staff.
 Through facilitated breakout groups, workshop participants began to develop communication products.
-Those products included climate change curricula for teachers and students; climate change training session for aquarium volunteers; brochure on best practices for waterfront development for homeowners; and a workshop for scientists on how to communicate their research.
+Those products included climate change curricula for teachers and students; climate change training session for aquarium volunteers; brochure and fact sheets on flooding and stormwater mitigation and wetlands preservation for homeowners and communities; and a workshop for scientists on how to communicate their research.

 This project is sponsored by: